kmille/borgctl/README.md

 ```

-Now you can create your first backup:
+Please update the config file (what to backup (borg_create_backup_dirs and borg_create_excludes and where to backup (repository)).
+Then you can create your first backup:

 ```bash
 root@linbox:~ borgctl create